armbian/documentation/docs/Developer-Guide_Build-Switches.md

 - `/dev/sdX`

-Set to the device of your flash media / SD card.
-The image will be burned and verified.
+After successful compilation, do a verified burn of the image to the specified storage device (flash media / SD card).

 **PREFER_DOCKER** ( `string` )
 - `yes` (default)